 When portability matters, the Ryobi 18v stapler offers battery powered freedom without compromising performance.
 This 18v model works with standard Ryobi battery systems, making it ideal for contractors and mobile workers.
 The battery operated design eliminates cord restrictions while delivering reliable stapling power.

 You can use this stapler for various applications beyond office work.
 Construction professionals often rely on it for insulation, roofing felt, and other materials where pneumatic systems aren't practical.
-The ergonomic design includes feet help hold the stapler steady during operation.
+The ergonomic design includes feet that help hold the stapler steady during operation, similar to the attention to comfort found in ergonomic office furniture.

 Swingline Optima 20 Series - Compact Efficiency